Saurinpatel20/Saurinpatel20/README.md

 ### Hi there 👋

 I'm a University of Waterloo Computer Science Student from Ontario, Canada.
 I am an ambitious programmer and working on enhancing my skills in advanced level programming for full stack software development!

-### 🎓 I am currently working on...
- * Creating a Desktop website for my Github profile using HTML, CSS, and Javascript
- * Learning C and Javascript
- * Relearning Python
- * Working on developing motion algorithms for the UWAT VexU team.

 ### 📫 How to reach me...
 [Email](mailto:saurinpatel222@gmail.com)